giantswarm/envctl/docs/tui.md

 ### Port Forward Management

 - Monitor active port forwards (Prometheus, Grafana, Alloy Metrics) with status indicators.
-- Prometheus (MC) and Grafana (MC) are standard.
+- Prometheus (MC) and Grafana (MC) are standard and always use the Management Cluster context.
-- Alloy Metrics is port-forwarded for the Workload Cluster (WC) if specified; otherwise, for the Management Cluster (MC).
+- Alloy Metrics port-forwarding follows this logic:
+  - If both a Management Cluster and a Workload Cluster are configured, Alloy Metrics connects to the Workload Cluster.
+  - If only a Management Cluster is configured, Alloy Metrics connects to that Management Cluster.
-- Restart individual port forwards.
+- Restart individual port forwards when needed using the 'r' key with the panel focused.

 ### Dark Mode Support